cainvolfir/Anikku-subdl/README.md

    * **On Long-Press**: copy the contents of [On\_long.lua](./On_long.lua).
      Save the button and mark it **primary** if you want the On Startup script to run automatically when you open a video.

-7. Add something to your Anikku library (movie or series) and open the entry.
+7. Add entry to your Anikku library (movie or series) and open the entry.

 8. **Edit the entry to include the IMDb ID**:

    * Open the entry → tap the overflow menu (three dots, top-right) → **Edit info** → paste the IMDb ID into the title field → **Save**.
      Tip: use the included [imdb\_id.user.js](./imdb_id.user.js) userscript to copy IMDb IDs quickly from IMDb pages (save as `imdb_id.user.js` and install in Tampermonkey/Violentmonkey).

-10. Open any episode or movie and **wait for the video to load** (the script waits up to 90 seconds).
+9. Open any episode or movie and **wait for the video to load** (the script waits up to 90 seconds).
 The On Startup routine will:

    * Detect the IMDb ID (and season/episode for series) from the entry,
    * Query the Wyzie API using your `CONFIG` options (`language`, `format`, `source`, `encoding`),